PHYS3888/Tutorial_BuildingLearningMachines/README.md

 end
 ```

-Armed with such simple rules, how did our little neural network do?:
+Armed with such simple rules, how did our little neural network do?

-* What sort of stable states did you find?
+- What sort of stable states did you find?
-* Do any of them resemble the memories that we've been trying to store?
+- Do any of them resemble the memories that we've been trying to store?
-* Did you find any stable states that are inverses of your memories?
+- Did you find any stable states that are inverses of your memories?
 Why might this happen?

 ### Restoring memories